genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 2)By default, the application only reports unique hits for one mappable read.
-But if your reads are mapped to multiple positions in the genome, than you can change rule for multiple mappings to report one random “best” mapping.
+But if your reads are mapped to multiple positions in the genome, than you can change rule for multiple mappings to report one random "best" mapping.
 This stops duplicated genome regions from being omitted altogether.

 3)Depending on the BS data generation protocol that was used to construct the bisulfite converted library, BS reads need to  be analysed in different ways.
-If  the “Lister” protocol was used, your reads will be mapped to two forward strands.
+If  the "Lister" protocol was used, your reads will be mapped to two forward strands.
 You can read more about this protocol in Lister et al. [1].
-If you Choose the “Cokus” protocol the application will align your reads to all four strands.
+If you Choose the "Cokus" protocol the application will align your reads to all four strands.
 You can find more details about this protocol in the original study by Cokus et al. [2].